Applying to Lab

 Where is the Charlotte Lab School located?

-Given that part of our mission is to utilize the City of Charlotte as our expanded classroom and to attract a diverse population easily accessible to all, our school is conveniently located in Uptown Charlotte at 301 E. 9th Street.
+Given that part of our mission is to utilize the City of Charlotte as our expanded classroom and to attract a diverse population easily accessible to all, our lower school is conveniently located in Uptown Charlotte at 301 E. 9th Street.
+Our middle school is located at 600 Seigle Ave.

 What are Charlotte Lab School’s school hours?